-- Please do not request items that are not on your repeat prescription list as these will not be issued.
-You will need to make an appointment with the doctor if you require a medicine that is not on your agreed repeat prescription list.
+- Please do not request items that are not on your repeat prescription list as these will not be processed.
+To request items not on your repeat list click here.

 - All requests for a ‘duplicate’ prescription (i.e. a copy of prescription which has already been issued and collected) will be referred to a doctor as this is regarded as a ‘new request’ and will not be reprinted by practice staff.